AllanOricil/nrg-cli/README.md

   <a href="https://github.com/AllanOricil/nrg-cli/actions/workflows/macos.yaml"><img src="https://github.com/AllanOricil/nrg-cli/actions/workflows/macos.yaml/badge.svg?branch=main" alt="macos integration tests status"></a>
 </p>

 # ⚡️ nrg - Node-RED Generator

 **nrg** (pronounced "energy") is a CLI tool designed to empower Node-RED developers with speed and efficiency.
 The name **nrg** stands for **Node-RED Generator**, but it's pronounced like "energy" to symbolize the power and momentum it brings to your workflow.
 Just as energy drives systems forward, **nrg** accelerates your development process, helping you quickly generate, build, and manage Node-RED nodes and plugins.
 Whether you're building simple automations or complex integrations, **nrg** ensures that you can focus your energy on writing meaningful code, while it takes care of the setup and scaffolding.

+Clearly, the best model to write nodes for Node-RED.

 ## 💡 Examples